JMFOWLE4904/Code-Repository/Switch/README.md

-# We used a button to turn on ansd off a LED
+# We used a button to turn on and off a LED
+## We used our Microcontrollers to make a circut that has a button that changes the amount of energy going into pin 0 on it.
+Then we used it to turn on and off LEDs that are on the Microcontroller.
+We got the code to print on the screen the words "The button is pressed" and "The button is not pressed" with each respectively.
+After that we changed the code slightly so we could use a different type of circut and still have the code's logic correct.